Working with PAM

 A solution came when AltLinux developers added a new instruction for the control

 token: include.
-That control token can be used on Linux-PAM 0.78 and on
+That control token can be used since Linux-PAM 0.78

 required pam_stack.so, replacing the module name

 with the name of the login class to mimic.

 In this way, instead of loading a module which in turn reloads pam, the option is parsed directly by the PAM implementation which loads the other login class and takes care of executing it.